pinkest-nekomata/LaDS-Lore-Project/README.md

 # Summary
 This project is a personal labor of love to map the lore and plot of the Love and Deepspace game for an EN audience.
 I've been finding it really satisfying to map different themes and concepts across the many different types of content in the game.
 Since everything comes out in bits and pieces, you get much more of the full picture when you connect it all together.

+Another big plus of creating a project like this is that it's search-able and link-able in a way that reading in-game is not.
+It's also a helpful jumping off point for remembering where a certain tidbit of lore was mentioned, so you can go back for further detail.

 I know this project won't be the most accessible to fans that aren't techy, but it's the best tool for my goals and I hope others will at least be able to glean a little bit if they're interested!

 ## Fair Use Disclosure